-The Buying Matrix on the CarOffer platform enables consumers who are selling vehicles to be instantly presented with an offer.
+The CarOffer Matrix enables consumers who are selling vehicles to be instantly presented with an offer.
 Product revenue includes the aggregate proceeds received from the sale of vehicles through IMCO transactions, including vehicle sale price and transaction fees collected from the buying dealers.
 Product revenue also includes proceeds received from the sale of vehicles acquired through arbitration, including vehicle sale price and transaction fees collected from buying dealers.
 Arbitration is the process by which the Company investigates and resolves claims from buying dealers.
 The Company controls the vehicle in these transactions and therefore acts as the principal.